-The Level-2A processing includes a scene classification and an atmospheric correction applied to Top-Of-Atmosphere (TOA) Level-1C orthoimage products.
-Level-2A main output is an orthoimage Bottom-Of-Atmosphere (BOA) corrected reflectance product.
+The Level-2A processing includes a Scene Classification and an Atmospheric Correction applied to Top-Of-Atmosphere (TOA) Level-1C orthoimage products.
+Level-2A main output is an orthoimage atmospherically corrected, Surface Reflectance product.

-Additional outputs are an Aerosol Optical Thickness (AOT) map, a Water Vapour (WV) map and a Scene Classification Map (SCM) together with Quality Indicators (QI) for cloud and snow probabilities at 60 m resolution.
-Level-2A output image products will be resampled and generated with an equal spatial resolution for all bands (10 m, 20 m or 60 m).
+Additional outputs are an Aerosol Optical Thickness (AOT) map, a Water Vapour (WV) map and a Scene Classification (SCL) map together with Quality Indicators (QI) for cloud and snow probabilities at 60 m resolution.
+Level-2A output image products are resampled and generated with an equal spatial resolution for all bands (10 m, 20 m or 60 m).
 Standard distributed products contain the envelope of all resolutions in three distinct folders:

-- 10 m: containing spectral bands 2, 3, 4 , 8, a True Colour Image (TCI) and an AOT and WV maps resampled from 20 m.
+- 10 m: containing spectral bands 2, 3, 4 , 8, a True Colour Image (TCI) and an AOT and WVP maps resampled from 20 m.

-- 20 m: containing spectral bands 2 - 7, the bands 8A, 11 and 12, a True Colour Image (TCI), a Scene Classification map (SCL) and an AOT and WV map.
+- 20 m: containing spectral bands 1 - 7, the bands 8A, 11 and 12, a True Colour Image (TCI), a Scene Classification (SCL) map and an AOT and WVP map.
 The band B8 is omitted as B8A provides more precise spectral information.

-- 60 m: containing all components of the 20 m product resampled to 60 m and additionally the bands 1 and 9.
+- 60 m: containing all components of the 20 m product resampled to 60 m and additionally the bands 1 and 9, a True Colour Image (TCI), a Scene Classification (SCL) map and an AOT and WVP map.
 The cirrus band 10 is omitted, as it does not contain surface information.

-The algorithm is based on a series of threshold tests that use as input TOA reflectance as input from the Sentinel-2 spectral bands.
-In addition, thresholds are applied on band ratios and indexes like Normalised Difference Vegetation Index (NDVI) and Normalised Difference Snow and Ice Index (NDSI).
+The SCL algorithm uses the reflective properties of scene features to establish the presence or absence of clouds in a scene.
+It is based on a series of threshold tests that use as input: TOA reflectance of several SENTINEL-2 spectral bands, band ratios and indexes like Normalised Difference Vegetation Index (NDVI) and Normalised Difference Snow and Ice Index (NDSI).
 For each of these threshold tests, a level of confidence is associated.
 It produces at the end of the processing chain a probabilistic cloud mask quality indicator and a snow mask quality indicator.
-The algorithm uses the reflective properties of scene features to establish the presence or absence of clouds in a scene.
-Cloud screening is applied to the data in order to retrieve accurate atmospheric and surface parameters, either as input for the further processing steps below or for being valuable input for processing steps of higher levels.
+The most recent version of the SCL algorithm includes also morphological operations, usage of auxiliary data like Digital Elevation Model and Land Cover information and exploit the parallax characteristics of SentinelSENTINEL-2 MSI instrument to improve its overall classification accuracy.

 Atmospheric correction is performed using a set of look-up tables generated via libRadtran.
 Baseline processing is the rural/continental aerosol type.
 Other look-up tables can also be used according to the scene geographic location and climatology.

-The figure shows from left to right: (1) Sentinel-2 Level-1C TOA reflectance input image, (2) the atmospherically corrected Level-2A BOA reflectance image, (3) the output scene classification of the Level-1C product.
+The figure shows from left to right: (1) SENTINEL-2 Level-1C TOA reflectance input image, (2) the atmospherically corrected Level-2A Surface Reflectance image, (3) the output Scene Classification map of the Level-1C product.

 [R1]: M. Main-Knorn, B. Pflug, J. Louis, V. Debaecker, U. Müller-Wilm, F. Gascon, "Sen2Cor for Sentinel-2", Proc.
 SPIE 10427, Image and Signal Processing for Remote Sensing XXIII, 1042704 (2017)